University of Oregon College of Design: School of Architecture & Environment

 The architecture program was in place since the inception of the school, though it didn’t become a department of the school until 1964.
 Just five years after its founding, in 1919, the school gained an early form of accreditation through the Association of Collegiate Schools of Architecture.
 Only twelve schools out of forty schools that applied obtained accreditation that year.
 Undergraduate and graduate degrees are accredited by the National Architectural Accrediting Board and had been the only school in the state of Oregon to be accredited until Portland State University earned its accreditation in 2013.

 The landscape architecture program was first founded in Oregon Agricultural College, now known as Oregon State University in 1928.
 The program was moved to the University of Oregon in 1932, where it was expanded into a five-year program.
 The masters program was established a year later.

 School of Art + Design

 The School of Art + Design offers an array of fine arts including various digital media, ceramics, fibers, metals and jewelry, photography, painting, and sculpture.
 Students’ work is periodically displayed in the LaVerne Krause Gallery in Lawrence Hall.

 The product design program began in the fall of 2008, from a partnership between the school’s department of art and the interior architecture program.
 The program, sparked by a $1.5 million donation from Columbia Sportswear CEO Tim Boyle, works with firms such as Ziba Design, Nike, Intel, and Sandstrom Design.
 The department offers a four-year BFA degree in product design as well as a master of science in Sports Product Design in Portland.

 School of Planning, Public Policy and Management

 The School of Planning, Public Policy and Management offers degrees in community and regional planning, public administration, and nonprofit management.
+The school is known as affectionately PPPM or 3PM locally.
+PPPM became a school in 2017 when the College of Design was created from AAA.

+The Department of Planning, Public Policy and Management was officially established in 1982.
+It was created from the merger of the Wallace School of Community Service and Public Affairs (CSPA) and the Department of Urban and Regional Planning.
+The new department was located in the School of Architecture and Allied Arts to form PPPM.
+The department was authorized to offer the University's accredited professional master's degrees in urban planning, public administration public affairs as well as the BA/BS in planning, public policy and management.
+The Wallace School was created in 1967 with a generous donation of $1 million from Lila Acheson Wallace, the co-founder of Reader's Digest.
+The Wallace School housed the Bureau of Government Research and Service.
+The Bureau was established as the Bureau of Municipal Research and Service in 1933.
+Herman Kehrli was the founding direct of the Bureau.